maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/my-rights-as-a-voter/what-are-my-rights.md

 ---
-title: What are my rights as a voter?
+title: What are my rights as an Illinois voter?
 published: true
 weight: 1
 section: "my-rights-as-a-voter"